-The Sub-Fund promotes the following environmental/social characteritsics:
+The Sub-Fund promotes the following environmental/social characteristics:

-- 1. The Sub-Fund promotes carbon efficiency efforts developed by corporates by seeking to outperform the weighted average carbon intensity of its investment universe. - 2.
-The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and

-- business practices that have been demonstrated to have negative impacts on the environment or society. - 3.
-The Sub-Fund promotes business activities conducted in accordance with the United Nations Global Compact (UNGC) and OECD guidelines for Multinational Enterprises, by scrutinizing companies that violate these principles. - 4.
-The Sub-Fund refrains from investing in companies embedding a significant ESG risk and limits investments in companies with a material ESG risk, as per a proprietary ESG profile scoring system that evaluates certain environmental, societal/social and governance components of such companies.
+- 1. The Sub-Fund promotes companies that are making carbon efficiency efforts, seeking to outperform the weighted average carbon intensity of its Index (as defined below). - 2.
+The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that have been demonstrated to have negative impacts on the environment or society. - 3.
+The Sub-Fund promotes business practices that uphold the United Nations Global Compact (UNGC) and OECD guidelines for Multinational Enterprises, avoiding companies that violate these principles. - 4.
+The Sub-Fund refrains from investing in companies embedding a high ESG risk and places limitations on investments in companies with a medium ESG risk.
+Investments in companies classified as medium ESG risk are subject to a review by the Compliance-Risk-ESG working group, leveraging their specific expertise.
+This working group issues a favourable or unfavourable opinion, which will be considered for investment decision.

-A benchmark has been designated to monitor the carbon intensity of the Sub-Fund but no reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.
+The Index has been designated to roughly compare the Sub-Fund's carbon intensity but no reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.